verygoodgraphics/vgg_runtime/README.md

 cmake .. -DSKIA_DIR=/path/to/your/skia
 ```

-You could download Skia from the [official website](https://skia.org/docs/user/download/).
+Skia can be download from the [official website](https://skia.org/docs/user/download/).
 We use our Skia fork [vgg/m116](https://github.com/verygoodgraphics/skia/tree/vgg/m116) branch for building, which has some modifications and fixes for our scenario.
 We don't assure other versions could be successfully compiled using our CMake script.

 ### 3. Build Examples